sajjadGG/book-python/dragon/adr-init-position.rst

 * Bad: not explicit enough
 * Bad: requires knowledge of API to answer what are those numbers
 * Bad: It does suggest, that x and y are some parameters to texture (for example width and height of a texture image, or gold and hit points)
-* Verdict: rejected, not explicit
+* Decision: rejected, not explicit

 Problems: